 - Professional development.
 What goals and learning opportunities are relevant for the year ahead – discuss this together.

-With all the processes that are involved in an employee on-boarding process, it is absolutely essential that you have the right tools and processes in place so that you can ensure nothing is missed and your employees have everything they need to succeed.
-With Connecteam’s employee app, you can take on-boarding, routine trainings, regulatory courses or professional skills to the next level.
+With all the processes that are involved in an employee onboarding process, it is absolutely essential that you have the right tools and processes in place so that you can ensure nothing is missed and your employees have everything they need to succeed.
+With Connecteam’s employee training app, you have the easiest and most fun way to train and grow your team by offering onboarding, routine training, regulatory courses, quizzes, or professional skill enhancement.

-On-boarding new employees, routine trainings, regulatory courses or simply providing professional skills to employees is easy and affordable!
-Your new employee training software starts at just $29/month for up to 200 users!Start for free
+Onboarding new employees, routine trainings, regulatory courses or simply providing professional skills to deskless employees is easy and affordable!
+Your new employee training software is easy to use and free to get started!